ahives/HareDu3/docs/binding-create.md

 # Create Binding

-The Broker API allows you to create an exchange on the RabbitMQ broker.
+The Broker API allows you to create a binding to an exchange or queue on the RabbitMQ broker.
 To do so is pretty simple with HareDu 3.
 You can do it yourself or the DI way.

 **Do It Yourself**